ssnippets/AWSKeyManager/README.md

 # Building
 The easiest way to use this is to run the build script at the root.
 It'll currently create a linux and darwin executables.

+# Using
+After building, copy the file to a location in your $PATH.
+The menu should guide you.